 The watch list is designed to identify and assist struggling programs to improve performance and student outcomes.
 Once on a watch list, a program will receive targeted and customized professional development.
-A program will be placed on a watch not meeting 75% of the deliverables outlined in the program's approved Work Plan or have an unsatisfactory score on the Data Quality Checklist.
+A program will be placed on a watch not meeting 90% of the identified performance targets.